keboola/connection-docs/components/extractors/social/index.md

 ---

 Extractors import data from external sources and integrate it to the Keboola environment.
-The following extractors allow access to data from social networks:
+The following data source connectors allow access to data from social networks:

 - [Facebook Pages](/components/extractors/social/facebook/)
 - [Instagram](/components/extractors/social/instagram/)